slowernews/hamster-system/README.md

            2-Someday (actions to get done someday)
            3-Calendar (actions with a precise/deadline date or with a trigger/fuzzy date to get done)

-  - next actions to be done will be listed in a paper notebook.
+  - next actions to be done are listed in a paper notebook.
 This list is fed mostly by *1-Soon* tag.

+- resuming, in Hamster-GTD:

+  - undivisible tasks are called [Actions](#actions).
+  - a list of actions is called [Briefings](#briefings).
+  - non-actionable items are called [Notes](#notes).

 ####Actions: